 Neutralizing antibodies are thought to be key to the development of an efficient vaccine against SARS-CoV-2.
 Researchers at the University of Montreal Hospital Research Centre (CRCHUM) indicate that ensuring their presence over long periods of time might be required.

 We are not all equal during the lockdown.
 The easing of the lockdown won’t change anything.
 Beyond social, demographic and regional inequalities, immunosuppressed people are more affected than the average population.
-A CRCHUM research team is documenting the consequences of the pandemic on the healthy lifestyles and mental health of the immunosuppressed.

 Did you know that, nationally, 20% of the adult population suffers from chronic pain?
 Lasting longer than three months, this pain may occur with no known cause or may be associated with headaches, arthritis or diseases such as cancer or diabetes.